This is the multi-page printable view of this section. Click here to print.

 • IAM role: This option is disabled by default.

-• Shutdown behaviour: The behaviour of the appliance when an OS-level shut down command is initiated.
+• Shutdown behaviour: The behaviour of the ESA when an OS-level shut down command is initiated.

-• Enable Termination Protection: The option to prevent accidental termination of the appliance instance.
+• Enable Termination Protection: The option to prevent accidental termination of the ESA instance.

-• Monitoring: The option to monitor, collate, and analyze the metrics for the instance of your appliance.
+• Monitoring: The option to monitor, collate, and analyze the metrics for the instance of your ESA.

-14. If you need to add additional storage to the instance of the appliance, then click the Next: Add Storage button.
+14. If you need to add additional storage to the ESA instance, then click the Next: Add Storage button.

 The Add Storage screen appears.

-15. You can provision additional storage for the appliance by clicking the Add New Volume button.
+15. You can provision additional storage for the ESA by clicking the Add New Volume button.
 Root is the default volume for your instance.

-Alternatively, you can provision additional storage for the appliance later too.
+Alternatively, you can provision additional storage for the ESA later too.

-For more information on configuring the additional storage on the instance of the appliance, refer to the section Increasing Disk Space on the Appliance.
+For more information on configuring the additional storage on the instance of the ESA, refer to the section Increasing Disk Space on the Appliance.

 16. If you need to create a key-value pair, then click the Add additional tags button.